 That was four years ago.
 The ride has been the most difficult and most rewarding experience of my life.
 But isn’t that what all parents say?
 We did what most consider to be the “unthinkable.”
 We adopted a 13-year-old, high-risk, traumatized boy.
 I would never have it any other way.
 Our painful and extended search for a little girl led us to the child we were always meant to have – and he was right here in Los Angeles.

 As for his terrifying stack of files: Jonathan is not bipolar, and what was labeled as oppositional defiance has been managed with therapy and good parenting.
 He does suffer from ADHD and PTSD, but that is also managed with patience and the proper care.
 He is attached to us as his parents, has tons of friends, and is the proud middle linebacker for his high school football team.
-He will be the first in his biological family to go to college.
+He will be the first in his family of origin to go to college.

 I have never known that I could love this deeply and this patiently.
 He is the light of our lives.
 He makes us laugh more than anyone we’ve ever known.
 He makes us proud to be his parents.

 Tracy Mazuer is an adoptive mom of a teenage boy from foster care.
 She is a child advocate and television producer living in California.
 For comical, mini-stories of her experiences with Jonathan, go to Momofcrankyteen.tumblr.com.